openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

 and committed via a pull request to the openedx-translation repository via a GitHub workflow.
-Once the translation files from edx-platform and other repositories are moved to the openedx-translations repository, the `Transifex GitHub App`_ will link a Transifex project of a name such as "Open edX Translations" to the openedx-translations repository.
+Once the translation files from edx-platform and other repositories are moved to the openedx-translations repository, the `Transifex GitHub App`_ will link a Transifex project of a name such as "openedx-translations" to the openedx-translations repository.
 A `Transifex GitHub Integration configuration file`_ naming the files that are to be translated and the trigger that pulls translation files back into will be created in the openedx/translations repository.
 This link will allow for the `Transifex GitHub App`_ to